 Duke-Leiden Institute in Global and Transnational Law

-The Duke-Leiden Institute in Global and Transnational Law is a one-month residential programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
-The programme will focus on subjects such as international trade, human rights, international criminal law, comparative constitutional law and American law.
+The Duke-Leiden Institute in Global and Transnational Law is a one-month programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
+The programme will focus on subjects such as trade agreements, human rights, and comparative criminal law.

-The Duke-Leiden Institute in Global and Transnational Law will take place from 16 June to 17 July 2019 at Leiden University in The Hague, known as the International City of Peace and Justice.
+The Duke-Leiden Institute in Global and Transnational Law will take place from 19 June to 19 July 2023.

 The programme is divided into 2 two-week terms.
-All courses are taught in English and all (except for Introduction to American Law) are taught by faculty members from different legal cultures, exposing participants not only to comparative law studies but also to different teaching methods.
+All courses are taught in English and by faculty members from different legal cultures, exposing participants not only to comparative law studies but also to different teaching methods.

-The Institute is aimed at students who have completed at least three years of law study, students preparing to study for an LLM degree in the United States, and other advanced law students from all countries.
+The Institute is aimed at JD students/ LL.B. students who have completed at least one year of law study, students preparing to study for an LLM degree in the United States, advanced law students from all countries.
 The Institute also welcomes judges, academics, practitioners, and other professionals seeking knowledge of American, international, and comparative law to apply for the programme.

 Class size & Study load